 Auburn’s forestry program was first established as the joint Department of Horticulture-Forestry in 1946.
-In 1950, the Department of Forestry was created and later accredited by the Society of American Foresters.
+In 1947, the Department of Forestry was created in the School of Agriculture and later accredited by the Society of American Foresters.
 In 1984, the department was awarded “School” status in recognition of its growing prominence in research, outreach, and undergraduate and graduate education.
-A decade later, Auburn’s Department of Wildlife Sciences merged with the School of Forestry to create what is now the Auburn University School of Forestry and Wildlife Sciences.
+Fifteen years later, Auburn’s Department of Wildlife Sciences merged with the School of Forestry to create what is now the Auburn University School of Forestry and Wildlife Sciences (SFWS).

 To learn more about the SFWS academic, research and outreach programs, we invite you to explore our website, or contact us at email@example.com.